Manan5911/MovieBookingApp/README.md

 Step 5: Run Your Both Address and Employee Microservices

 Now run your both Address and Employee Microservices.
 If everything goes well then you may see the following screen in your console.
-Please refer to the below image.